mengcius/paper2blog/README.md

 The LLM generates Beamer code from the LaTeX source, but since the first run may have issues, we ask the LLM to self-inspect and refine the output.
 Optionally, a third step involves using a linter to check the generated code, with the results fed back to the LLM for further corrections (this linter step was inspired by [The AI Scientist](https://www.arxiv.org/abs/2408.06292)).
 Finally, the Beamer code is compiled into a PDF presentation using pdflatex.

 The unified `paper2slides.py` script automates the entire process, typically completing in less than a few minutes with GPT-4.1 for a single paper.

+For blog post generation, a similar process is used but with different prompts tailored for creating engaging Markdown content suitable for WeChat public accounts.
+The blog post includes embedded images placed appropriately throughout the content.

 > [!WARNING]
 > The script will download files from the internet (arXiv), send information to the OpenAI API, and compile locally.
 Please be cautious about the content being shared and the potential risks.